F5CodeGuru/asm342/module2/lab1/lab1.rst

 curl **\-k** -u admin:password -X GET https://10.1.1.245/mgmt/tm/asm/policies/

--k: This option tell curl to not verify the server ssl certificate, since we are connected to bigip which has a cert that was signed by its own CA, which is untrusted
+-k: This option tells curl to not verify the server's ssl certificate, since we are connected to a BIG-IP with an untrusted cert signed by its own CA.

 |

 curl -k **\-u admin:password** -X GET https://10.1.1.245/mgmt/tm/asm/policies/

--u: How the logon credentials are specified, a : is used to separate the username and passsword.
-The user:pass are converted into a Base64 encoded authorization header, this can be seen by adding a -v
+-u: Specifies the logon credentials.
+A ":" is used to separate the username and passsword.
+The user:pass are converted into a Base64 encoded authorization header.
+This can be seen by adding a -vto the curl command.

 |